0xrhsmt/traderjoe-price-feed/README.md

 ### Cache

 - Price information is cached until a new block is generated.
-[Cache expiration varies per chain](https://github.com/0xrhsmt/traderjoe-price-feed/blob/1c221a9cfd3642996e35efc960057cdf5d1a1acc/src/config/cache.ts#L6-L22).
+[This cache expiration varies per chain](https://github.com/0xrhsmt/traderjoe-price-feed/blob/1c221a9cfd3642996e35efc960057cdf5d1a1acc/src/config/cache.ts#L6-L22).
 - Immutable information in Token and Pair details is cached.
-Cache has no expiration.
+This cache has no expiration.

 ### Other Features